This story was originally published and last updated .

-Forgoing Play Services comes with a few caveats: For one, your contacts, SMS, and device data won't be backed up to Google's server, so be sure you save or sync them to a location outside of your phone.
-For another, there's a whole list of microG bugs and issues on Github, the biggest ones being no Chromecast support, no Wear OS support, and no geofencing — but since we're trying to avoid Google apps here, the first two shouldn't be too problematic.
+Forgoing Play Services comes with a few caveats: For one, your contacts, SMS, and device data won't be backed up to Google's servers, so be sure you save or sync them to a location outside of your phone.
+For another, there's a whole list of microG bugs and issues on Github, the biggest ones being no Wear OS support and no geofencing.

 Google apps replacements

 Avoiding Google apps means avoiding the Google Play Store.
 Thus, you won't be able to use paid Play Store apps or access in-app purchases.
-If you're looking for open-source software, it makes sense to limit yourself to the alternate app distributor F-Droid, which lets you turn on automatic updates.
-If you're looking for more common, commercial apps, check out our own APK Mirror.
-We can't push software updates to your phone, though we offer a Pushbullet service that informs you when we add new releases.
-You might also look into the Amazon App Store, but I don't think replacing one big conglomerate (Google) with another (Amazon) is the best solution for this guide.
+If you're looking for open-source software, it makes sense to limit yourself to the alternate app distributor F-Droid, which even supports automatic updates.
+If you're looking for more common, commercial apps, check out our own APK Mirror, but keep in mind that we can't push updates to your phone.
+You might also want to look into the Amazon App Store, but I don't think replacing one big conglomerate (Google) with another (Amazon) is the best solution.

 The basics: Phone, Messaging, Contacts, etc.

 Most custom ROMs already come with pre-installed phone, messaging, and contacts apps, so you won't have to worry too much about finding replacements for these.
 In many ROMs, these apps are part of the Android Open Source Project (AOSP) and have been developed by Google, but their code is open source.
-Thus, you're technically still using a Google product, but it doesn't come with the same baggage.
+Thus, you're technically still using a Google product, but it doesn't come with the same baggage and telemetry transmissions.

 If you need a powerful, commercial service for your emails, Outlook is a great alternative to Gmail.
 Of course, there are also FOSS apps that can replace proprietary software.
 FairEmail is among a few recommended solutions and goes out of its way to protect your privacy by only loading relevant parts of mails, potentially avoiding tracking pixels and other means of following you around in your inbox.

 Google Maps is arguably the gold standard of navigation, but there are other options — depending on your needs, you might be better suited with a closed-source application than an open-source one, though.
-Citymapper and Moovit are good alternatives if you're looking for public transit navigation in bigger cities, and you might be well equipped with your local transport agency's solution, too, depending on where you live.
+Citymapper and Moovit are good alternatives if you're looking for public transit navigation in bigger cities, and you might be well equipped with your local transport agency's solution, too.
 On the open-source front, we recommend OsmAnd, Maps.me, and Axet Maps, all built on the community project OpenStreetMap.

-If you're looking for an open-source project, Nextcloud (APK Mirror, F-Droid) is among the better options.
-It lets you choose your own hosting service or your own server, but keep in mind that there's a reason why there are paid cloud storage solutions out there — you'll need to monitor for attacks yourself, keep your server up to date, and pay your ISP some extra money to get fast upload speeds.
+If you're looking for an open-source solution, Nextcloud (APK Mirror, F-Droid) is among the better options.
+It lets you choose your own hosting service or your own server, but keep in mind that there's a reason why there are paid cloud storage solutions out there — you'll need to monitor for attacks yourself, keep your server up to date, and pay your ISP some extra money to get fast upload speeds at home.

 We also collected some more open-source alternatives to Drive in a roundup.

-You can replicate some of Google Photo's unique backup features with another cloud provider, but you won't find a platform that intelligently sorts your images and tags your friends, family, and pets as reliably as Google's machine learning algorithms.
+You can replicate some of Google Photo's unique backup features with other cloud service providers, but you won't find a platform that intelligently sorts your images and tags your friends, family, and pets as reliably as Google's machine learning algorithms.
 That said, if you're looking for a simple gallery app, Francisco Franco's Focus Go is a capable, lightweight alternative to whatever pre-installed solution you find in your ROM, and if you fancy something more capable, F-Stop should be your go-to application.

-We've also rounded up a few more photo apps.
+We've also got a roundup of a few more photo apps.

 Notes and text editing

 If you're looking for an all-round alternative to Google Keep, you don't need to look further than the free Simplenote, brought to you by Automattic, the company behind WordPress and WordPress.org.
-It features markdown support and synchronizes across desktop, mobile, and web applications.
+It features markdown support and syncs across desktops, phones, and the web.
 Many people even use it as a text editor.
-In contrast to OneDrive, Word is also fully functional on this Android build and, in my opinion, superior to Google Docs.
+In contrast to OneDrive, Word is also fully functional on this Android build and, in my opinion, superior to Google Docs anyway.

 There are also some open-source alternatives for Keep.